Conv-AI/ov_extension/exts/convai/docs/README.md

 ## Installation
 To install the Convai Omniverse Extension, follow these steps:
 1. Clone the latest version of the repo.
-2. Run `link_app.bat` with `--app <app name>` flag, where `<app name>` is an Omniverse app (e.g. Code, Audio2Face, Machinima, Create, etc...).
-3. Open Omniverse app of your choice (e.g Code) and from the `Window` menu click `Extensions`.
+2. Open Omniverse app of your choice (e.g Code) and from the `Window` menu click `Extensions`.
-4. In the extensions tab, click the gear icon in the top right.
+3. In the extensions tab, click the gear icon in the top right.
     <p align="left">
     <img height="350" src="images/extensions.png?raw=true">
     </p>
-5. Click the green plus icon in the `Edit` column and add the absolute path to the `exts` folder found in the repository directory.
+4. Click the green plus icon in the `Edit` column and add the absolute path to the `exts` folder found in the repository directory.
     <p align="left">
     <img height="350" src="images/SearchPath.png?raw=true">
     </p>
-6. Search for `Convai` in the top left search bar, make sure to check `Enabled`.
+5. Select the `Third Party` tab and search for `Convai` in the top left search bar, make sure to check `Enabled` - Note: This will freeze Omniverse for a 1-2 minutes.
     <p align="left">
     <img height="250" src="images/ConvaiSearch.png?raw=true">
     </p>
-7. The Convai window should appear, drag it and dock it in any suitable area of the UI.
+6. The Convai window should appear, drag it and dock it in any suitable area of the UI.
-8. If the Convai window does not appear, go to the `Window` menu and select `Convai` from the list.
+7. If the Convai window does not appear, go to the `Window` menu and select `Convai` from the list.

 ## Configuration
 To add your API Key and Character ID, follow these steps: